GrosSacASac/DOM99/readme.md

     //Use a shorter name
     const D = dom99;
+    //to start using dom99 use this statement D.linkJsAndDom();

-    //Store your functions in the D.fx object
+Store your functions in the D.fx object

     D.fx.functionName = aFunction;